 Buy 800 nits maximum brightness instead of 625.

 Nor should you listen to the stories about supply chain shortages, or about next year’s iPhone 13 showing off a 120Hz screen refresh rate while everyone this year will have to endure a measly 60Hz.

 The stories and scare tactics are the same every year.

-But now influencers are pushing the message that ceramic shield, Apple's new glass strengthener, might help drop protection, but allegedly still scratches.
+Influencers promoted the message that ceramic shield, Apple’s new glass strengthener, might help drop protection, but was allegedly still easy to scratch.

-What kind of studios do #YouTube influencers record in when iPhones get scratched so easily?
+In what kind of studios do YouTube influencers record their videos when iPhones get scratched so easily?

 I’ll end here with one scary film I found to be worse than a visit to the dentist.